oar-team/batsim/docs/input-events.rst

 External Events
 ===============

-0verview and example
+Overview and example
 --------------------

-This is a mechanism to enable injection of exernal events during the simulation.
+This is a mechanism to enable injection of external events during the simulation.
 For example, one would be interested in studying the behavior and resilience of a scheduling policy when machine can become unavailable for a certain period of time, which is made possible using the events injection mechanism!